Here is a slideshow demonstrating ways to locate articles from the MLC library resources.

 3. OCLC WorldCat finds materials throughout the US and beyond.
 Items are shipped through the US Postal Service.
 This service takes 3 to 9 days to receive.

 As always, we are happy to provide any help or instruction that you or your students need in order to use our library resources well.
-Please contact Reference Librarian to set up an orientation or instruction session.
+Please contact the Reference Librarian to set up an orientation or instruction session.

 Placing Materials in Course Reserves